Nunes: From Truth Social to the President's Intelligence Advisory Committee

 So

-you know look it is what the president wants it to be I believe the reason that he chose me to do it is because I
+look, it is what the president wants it to be.
+I believe the reason that he chose me to do it is because I was, you know, I saw the corruption up front and personal.

-when things go wrong this board is there to have a fresh set of eyes a fresh look into what these agencies are doing or have done.
+things go wrong, this board is there to have a fresh set of eyes, a fresh look into what these agencies are doing or have done.

 So I've described it, Victor, as something that's very similar to my role when I was chair of the House Intelligence Committee, where I effectively reported to the United States Congress, to the legislative branch of government.